Canon 5D vs Fujifilm X-A3

 It is notable that the X-A3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the X-A3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.